If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Q. How much dissolved oxygen do I need for fish and algae control?

 A. You need to maintain the dissolved oxygen in a "fish safe zone" from 3-5 ppm at all times, night and day, to prevent fish kills.
 In a typical fresh water pond that typically means less than 1 cfm per surface acre for most game fishing ( +6 cfm for trout).

 Biologists at Inks Dam Natioanl Fish Hatchery have completed their pilot study and know the optimum size and power requirements for aerating one-acre game fish ponds using solar power.
 Aeration helps prevent fish kills during the hot Texas summers when dissolved oxygen levels can plummet in ponds.
 Combining a centered 120-watt photovoltaic panel with a 1/8 horsepower pump and bottom mounted 9-inch disc air diffuser mixes the entire pond and maintains high and constant oxygen levels all summer in Texas.

 PEC recommends a minimum of 60 watts per surface acre (2 of our EKBS-15 units) when fish are not being actively fed.

 Q. I still want a fountain or a splasher to look at?

 A. Both Splashers & Fountains are pretty to look at, but you would have to surround your pond with solar panels to make them work at all.
-Then you would have to unplug the pumps, filters, and props everyday.
-Every boater knows you spend an hour cleaning the weeds off the prop for every outing.
+Then you would have to pull weeds off the pumps, filters, and props everyday.
+Every boater knows you spend an hour cleaning the weeds off the prop on every outing.
 The maintenance on mechanical splasher/fountain aeration is DAILY.
 Other than sinking a well and using high pressure well pumps the only no maintenance or "low" maintenance aeration method is diffused aeration (bubblers).